Production Guide

 For more information about setting up a Celery broker, refer to the exhaustive Celery documentation on the topic.

-Security Context Constraints
+Constraints

-A Security Context Constraint (SCC) is a OpenShift construct that works as a RBAC rule; however, it targets Pods instead of users.
+A Security Context Constraint (SCC) is a OpenShift construct that works as a RBAC rule.
+However, it targets Pods instead of users.
 When defining a SCC, one can control actions and resources a POD can perform or access during startup and runtime.

 The SCCs are split into different levels or categories with the restricted SCC being the default one assigned to Pods.
 When deploying Airflow to OpenShift, one can leverage the SCCs and allow the Pods to start containers utilizing the anyuid SCC.